 My name is Katherine Trimm, and I am a Teacher of Students With Visual Impairments (CTVI).
 Over the years, I have had so many students who love art, but do not usually have the opportunity to express themselves creatively!
 Linda Brown, a Braillist, and I decided that it was time for a change!
 Together we researched artistic opportunities for our students to no avail!
 We resolved that our students could become the tactile artists that we could not find!
 With the help of some wonderful people, we saw our vision come alive!

-Our program is open to any student with a visual impairment who would like to express himself/herself creatively!
-We currently have students participating from Kingwood, Humble, Porter, New Caney, Conroe, The Woodlands, and Cy-Fair!
-We would love to see this program reach students throughout the Houston and surrounding areas!
+Our program is open to any student with a visual impairment, including blindness or low vision that cannot be corrected with glasses, who would like to express himself/herself creatively!
+We would love to see this program reach students throughout the Houston and surrounding areas by relocating our meetings to the Metropolitan Multi- Services Center in central Houston!

 We continue on our never-ending quest for accessible art venues for our students.
 Unfortunately, in the vast cultural city of Houston, tactile art exhibits cannot be found!
 We will continue participating in as many events as we can find, so that everyone will see that even the visually impaired love to experience art!
-So far, we have been featured on ABC Channel 13 for our participation in the Houston Art Car Parade!
-We plan to participate in the Houston White Cane Day celebration in October.
+So far, we have been featured on ABC Channel 13 for our participation in the Houston Art Car Parade, participated in the Houston White Cane Day celebration, participated in the HAVIN Expo, and have been featured in TSBVI TX Sensbilites newsletters in both the Summer 2018 and Summer 2019 editions.
 Who knows!
 Maybe one day we will open our own tactile museum!
 We dare to dream!

 Your support and contributions will enable us to continue our program, as it is free to all of the participants.
 Your generous donation is greatly appreciated.

-We usually meet the first Saturday of the month from 2-4.
+We usually meet the third Saturday of the month from 2-4.

-Occasionally, there is a scheduling conflict with the library.
+Occasionally, there is a scheduling conflict with the center.

-Please see library meeting room schedule or check with our website or Facebook for exact meeting dates.
+Please check with our "Meetings and Events" for exact meeting dates.